 The following Employment Tax guidance note Produced by Tolley in association with Hannah Freeman at Old Square Chambers provides comprehensive and up to date tax information covering:

 Dismissal for incompetence (otherwise known as poor performance) is a potentially fair reason for dismissal.
 As long as the employer has acted reasonably in reaching the decision to dismiss, a tribunal will not interfere with that decision even if they themselves would have reached a different conclusion.
-The test applied in deciding whether or not a dismissal was fair will be whether the employer genuinely believed, on reasonable grounds, that the employee was incompetent to do his job.
+The test applied in deciding whether or not a dismissal was fair will be whether the employer genuinely believed, on reasonable grounds, that the employee was incompetent to do their job.
+It is not necessary for the employer to prove that the employee was in fact incapable or incompetent.

 However, the employer will usually be expected to provide evidence that they: